User Guide¶

 Every keystroke the app recognises, in one table.

-Latest Google Chrome, Microsoft Edge, or Opera.
-These browsers support the File System Access API, which is required for Direct Save (in-place writes to your original files).
+Latest Google Chrome, Microsoft Edge, Brave, Arc, or Opera.
+These browsers can write back to a folder on your computer, which Direct Save needs to update your original files.

-Apple Safari and Mozilla Firefox are supported for every editing and geocoding feature, but you'll be restricted to Export Mode.
-Jade GT will download updated copies rather than write back to the originals.
+Apple Safari and Mozilla Firefox handle every editing and address-lookup feature, but stay in Export Mode.
+Jade GT downloads updated copies instead of writing back to the originals.

-- Hardware Acceleration enabled in your browser so the map and gallery stay smooth.
+- Hardware acceleration should stay on in your browser so the map and gallery stay smooth.

-- RAM: Jade GT is optimised for efficiency, but working with 2,000+ photos is more comfortable with more RAM available.
+- RAM: batches of 2,000+ photos run more smoothly with more RAM available.

-- Per-file limit: individual files up to 50 MB are accepted; larger files are skipped with a warning.
+- Per-file limit: Jade GT accepts files up to 50 MB.
+Larger files skip the import with a warning.

-Jade GT handles a wide range of photographic formats with specialised engines for metadata writing.
+Jade GT handles a wide range of photo formats.
+Each format has its own metadata writer.

 RAW requires Pro

-Free-tier users cannot load RAW files at all.
-They are skipped at import time.
-Upgrade to Pro to enable the RAW pipeline.
+Free-tier users can't load RAW files.
+Jade GT skips them at import time.
+Upgrade to Pro to turn on RAW.

 How Jade GT processes your photos¶